 How to get in touch

-To contact me, please fill out the form below, email me at heena [at] heenamodi [dot] com or tweet me @heenamodi.
+To contact me, please fill out the form below, email me at heena [at] heenamodi [dot] com, or message me on X using this link – @heenamodi.

 0 Comments